galElmalah/scaffolder/README.md

 In order to address that problem, Scaffolder lets you consume templates from Github repositories that have a **scaffolder** folder at their root.
 For example, you can see this [repository](https://github.com/galElmalah/scaffolder-templates-example) which contains 3 templates and a config file.
-To generate one of those templates you can run `npx scaff i --from-github` and enter `https://github.com/galElmalah/scaffolder-templates-example.git` and you'll be promoted to choose one of those templates.
+To generate one of those templates you can run `npx scaffolder-cli i --from-github` and enter `https://github.com/galElmalah/scaffolder-templates-example.git` and you'll be promoted to choose one of those templates.

+You can now save remote templates repos under aliases!
+For example, assuming you have scaffolder-cli installed globaly, you can run `scaff save-remote my-remote-templates --location https://github.com/galElmalah/scaffolder-templates-example.git` and from now on, you will have a new entry named `(remote) my-remote-templates`  when you run [scffolder in interactive mode](#interactive-i) that will list all of the available templates in that repo.

 > Any improvement suggestions? go ahead and [open an issue](https://github.com/galElmalah/scaffolder/issues)!

 ---